sendinblue/APIv3-csharp-library/docs/EmailCampaignsApi.md

 # **GetAbTestCampaignResult**
 > AbTestCampaignResult GetAbTestCampaignResult (long? campaignId)

-Get A/B test email campaign result
+Get an A/B test email campaign results

 Obtain winning version of an A/B test email campaign